dagash007/LOAN-PAYMENT-PREDICTION/README.md

 **Aim**

-The repository contains a loan eligibility prediction based on the lending club dataset from https://www.kaggle.com/wordsforthewise/lending-club. the goals of this are:
+The repository contains a loan eligibility prediction based on the lending club dataset from https://www.kaggle.com/wordsforthewise/lending-club. the goals of this project are:

 •	Use of pandas, NumPy, matplotlib, & seaborn libraries from python to extract insights from the data.